Antelope Canyon Availability for 2022

 Yes!
 The Grand Canyon National Park remains open.
 Horseshoe Bend also remains open since the overlook is run the the City of Page, AZ.
 Currently the only limitations from the pandemic are from the Navajo Nation Parks like Antelope Canyon and Monument Valley.
 But don’t let that discourage you from visiting Northern Arizona!

 If you are looking for another spectacular place to visit, we regularly run Day Tours to the South Rim of the Grand Canyon.
 Being the 7 Natural Wonders of the World, the Grand Canyon is not to be missed!
 Our guides will provide wonderful perspectives in which to view the Canyon.
 Curious about the natural and human history of the Canyon?
 Our guides are passionate storytellers that will tell you all you need to know about that big ol’ hole in the ground!

-If you want a little bit of adventure, our Horseshoe Bend Hike and Helicopter Tour is a great way to see some iconic views of the Southwest Canyon lands.
-While the Tour will take you near Antelope Canyon the star of this tour is Horseshoe Bend!
-Challenge any fear of heights (with safe guard railings) to peer over a 1000 ft. cliff to see the mighty Colorado River carve it’s way through Navajo Sandstone and see the beginning of the Grand Canyon.
+If you want a little bit of adventure, a Horseshoe Bend hiking and helicopter tour is a great way to see some iconic views of the Southwest Canyon lands.
+While the tour will take you near Antelope Canyon, the star of this tour is Horseshoe Bend!
+Challenge any fear of heights (with safe guard railings) to peer over a 1000-ft. cliff to see the mighty Colorado River carve its way through Navajo Sandstone and see the beginning of the Grand Canyon.
 Then take the afternoon to see this spectacular view from the sky for a 15 minute helicopter flight.

 Even with the Antelope Canyon close, Northern Arizona still has lots of spectacular view that are not to be missed!
 Take a look at our other tours, and let us show you some of the best views Arizona has to offer!